abolfazleslami1990/variable-icons/README.md

 We can also generate a unique style by employing rotation to orient the glyph at the desired angle.

-in this case i can rotate an *arrow icon* to create different style of arrow without having another icon variation just for rotation
+in this case i can rotate an *arrow icon* to create different style of arrow without having another codepoint just for rotation

 <div dir="ltr">